docker/docs/engine/admin/volumes/volumes.md

 ## Use a read-only volume

-For some development applications, it is useful for the container to be able to write into the bind mount, in order for changes to be propagated back to the Docker host.
-At other times, the container should only be able to read the data and not modify it.
-Remember that multiple containers can mount the same volume, and it can be mounted read-write for some of them and read-only for others, simultaneously.
+For some development applications, the container needs to write into the bind mount so that changes are propagated back to the Docker host.
+At other times, the container only needs read access to the data.
+Remember that multiple containers can mount the same volume, and it can be mounted read-write for some of them and read-only for others, at the same time.

 This example modifies the one above but mounts the directory as a read-only volume, by adding `ro` to the (empty by default) list of options, after the